Sedilia: Comparative sedilia styles

-In England, sedilia differs as in churches.
-In great churches like Westminster Abbey, wooden sedilia takes the lead as the aisle chancels without adjacent walls are adopted.
-While in churches in the suburb areas, embedded stone format is often taken.
-Although we have few wooden sedilia in England parish regions, some evidence from the 15th century shows that the sedilia was designed for simple and practical purpose without stone materials, like in Sheffield Cathedral and Much Hadham.
-A distinctive difference is the architecture language.
-Sedilia lack ergonomic elements like armrests and back supports enjoyed by thrones and stalls.
-Its holy and functional expressions rely more on architectural vocabulary like arches, gables and moulding.
+In England, sedilia styles differ by church types.
+In great churches like Westminster Abbey, wooden sedilia take the lead, as the aisle chancels without adjacent walls are adopted.
+While in parish churches, embedded stone is the common format.
+The style is consistent with blind dado arcading in the great churches.
+Although there are few wooden sedilia in England parishes, some evidence from the 15th century shows that the sedilia was designed for simple and practical purpose without stone materials, like in Sheffield Cathedral and Much Hadham.

-Furthermore, sedilia is usually located in the north of the altar, which has rooted tradition both symbolically and liturgically.
-For example, even though the sedilia is usually located beside the Epistle, the piscinae for baptism can be located anywhere in churches.
-The difference reflects sedilia's distinctive status in English settings.

-All in all, the development of sedilia has become a focus of research on England and Europe churches' differences in design, culture and architecture.
-In England, sedilia has evolved as a distinct genre of microarchitecture embedded into the stone, which differs from the seats like furniture in Europe.
-They reflect the different ritual requirements of the architecture aesthetics and construction practices.
+The architectural diversity of sedilia in English churches are seen in many surviving examples.
+These include ones at Chatham, Tilty and Rochester, their restoration preserving the diversity of features, ornament, materials and associated piscinae.
+Considered particularly fine examples are the sedilia at St. Andrew's Church, Heckington (1320s) and All Saints' Church, Hawton (1330s).

 Function, location and types

-The location of the three seats is the south wall (right side, epistle side) of the chancel near the high altar.
+The location of the three seats is the south wall (at the "Epistle side", to the right of the altar, viewed from the liturgical west) of the chancel near the high altar.
 Here the oldest, niche-shaped three seats made of stone in the bond of the chancel wall are still preserved.
 In later examples, the turret architecture of the canopies above the seats takes on a life of their own.
 From the 14th century onwards, it was predominantly wooden furniture whose constructions formally approximate those of the choir stalls with their side walls, rear walls and roofing.
 But in contrast to these, three-seaters usually have no row of desks and no folding seats.
 In rare cases, three seats were not erected as Levite chairs for the liturgical actors, but rather as seats of honor and are then more likely to be found at the western end of the chancel.